slevithan/regex/README.md

 1. Unicode-unaware (legacy) mode is the default and can easily and silently create Unicode-related bugs.
 2. Named capture mode changes the meaning of `\k` when a named capture appears anywhere in a regex.
-3. Unicode mode with flag <kbd>u</kbd> adds strict errors (for unreserved letter escapes, octal escapes, escaped literal digits, and unescaped special characters in some contexts), switches to code-point-based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), changes the behavior of case-insensitive matching, and adds new features/syntax.
+3. Unicode mode with flag <kbd>u</kbd> adds strict errors (for unreserved letter escapes, octal escapes, escaped literal digits, and unescaped special characters in some contexts), switches to code-point-based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), makes flag <kbd>i</kbd> use Unicode case-folding, and adds new features/syntax.
-4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd>, changes escaping rules within character classes, fixes case-insensitive matching for doubly-negated `[^\P{…}]`, and adds new features/syntax.
+4. UnicodeSets mode with flag <kbd>v</kbd> (an upgrade to <kbd>u</kbd>) incompatibly changes escaping rules within character classes, fixes case-insensitive matching for doubly-negated `[^\P{…}]`, and adds new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw multiline template strings, insignificant whitespace, comments, subroutines, interpolation, and *named capture only* mode — even long and complex regexes can be **beautiful, grammatical, and easy to understand**.